ploomber/ploomber/doc/get-started/intro.rst

     product = {'nb': 'path/to/task.ipynb', 'some_output': 'path/to/output.csv'}
     # -

-The ``# +`` and ``# -`` markers define the *parameters cell* which is how we define our interface.
-Each task must contain this cell before any other logic (but after all imports).
+The ``# +`` and ``# -`` markers define the *parameters cell*.

-The interface must define two variables:

-#. ``upstream``\ : a list of task dependencies, the example above implies that the current task will use the outputs from ``one_task`` and ``another_task`` as inputs.
-#. ``product``\ : a dictionary where whe specify output location.
-Keys are arbitrary names and values are paths.

-As we mention in the previous section, all tasks are converted to notebooks before execution.
-Because of this, all scripts generate at least one file, to indicate where to save the executed notebook use the special ``nb`` key.
+Since all tasks are converted to notebooks to be executed, use the special ``nb`` key to declare where to save the executed notebook.

+We use `jupytext <https://github.com/mwouts/jupytext>`_ to convert scripts to notebooks, see the documentation for details on available markup options.

 Cell injection
 --------------

+When you declare ``upstream`` dependencies you only specify the upstream task name, but your code needs to know the exact file location to load it!
+Ploomber automates this process.

+When executing your pipeline, a new cell is automatically injected by extracting the product from the upstream task.

 .. image:: https://ploomber.io/doc/injected-cell.png